Articles on: Google Ads

 With all this, PM is undoubtedly the future of Google Ads.

-Nobody is perfect and some negative points remain to be raised.
-Indeed, PM can lead to :
+Nobody's perfect, and there are still some negative points to be made.
+PM can lead to :

-A lack of control due to the removal of optimization features,
+A lack of control due to the removal of optimization functionalities,

-So, Performance Max is still in beta version and can still evolve, but the first results are encouraging.
-As can be seen here, automated campaigns are a real time and money saver.
+For the time being, Performance Max is still in beta version and may yet evolve, but initial results are encouraging.
+As we can see here, automated campaigns are a real time and money saver.

-What you need to remember: Google leaves the algorithm as much room for manoeuvre as possible to optimise, while the job of e-tailers is to focus on relevant assets that speak to the world of their targets.
+The important thing to remember: Google gives the algorithm maximum leeway to optimize, while the job of e-tailers is to focus on relevant assets that speak to their target universe.

-At Feedcast, we understand this paradigm shift.
-So to ensure your migration to Performance Max, subscribe to Feedcast!
+And at Feedcast, we understand this paradigm shift.
+So to ensure the best possible migration to Performance Max, subscribe to Feedcast !

 Was this article helpful?